dkalenov/trading-bots-and-strategies/density_bot_binance/README.md

 3. Constructs HTTP request + sends to Binance REST API (~95ms)
 4. Binance processes the order

-By step 3, an HFT firm has already completed steps 1-4 and exited their position.
+By step 3, an HFT firm has already completed steps 1-4 and exited its position.

 **What actually happened** — 98.4% of the densities this bot detected existed for less than 5 seconds.
 HFT firms place large orders to bait slower participants, then cancel them before anyone fills.
 This bot was the bait.
 The absorption ratio across all trades was 0 — none of the density was ever real.